ly3xqhl8g9/development-principles/README.md

 ## Apologies

 Any kind of formalism or formalization stands as a mock for reality.
 And yet we attend to formality for convenience and even joy: it is playful to lay down rules.
-Started as a simple game, this text has found itself two rules: the structure of the principles will be `X, but Y`, where `Y` starts with the letter `C`, while all the `X`'es shall form the one and only actual principle for development: `ASSIDUOUS`.
+Started as a simple game, this text has found itself two rules: the structure of the principles will be `X, but Y`, where `Y` starts with the letter `C`, while all the `X`'es shall form the one and only actual principle/core-state of motion for development: `ASSIDUOUS`.